Quantum logic: Relationship to other logics

-Quantum logic embeds into linear logic and the modal logic B.
+Quantum logic embeds into linear logic and the modal logic B. Indeed, modern logics for the analysis of quantum computation often begin with quantum logic, and attempt to graft desirable features of an extension of classical logic thereonto; the results then necessarily embed quantum logic.

 The orthocomplemented lattice of any set of quantum propositions can be embedded into a Boolean algebra, which is then amenable to classical logic.

 Limitations

 Although many treatments of quantum logic assume that the underlying lattice must be orthomodular, such logics cannot handle multiple interacting quantum systems.
 In an example due to Foulis and Randall, there are orthomodular propositions with finite-dimensional Hilbert models whose pairing admits no orthomodular model.
+Likewise, quantum logic with the orthomodular law falsifies the deduction theorem.

 Quantum logic admits no reasonable material conditional; any connective that is monotone in a certain technical sense reduces the class of propositions to a Boolean algebra.
 Consequently, quantum logic struggles to represent the passage of time.
 One possible workaround is the theory of quantum filtrations developed in the late 1970s and 1980s by Belavkin.
 It is known, however, that System BV, a deep inference fragment of linear logic that is very close to quantum logic, can handle arbitrary discrete spacetimes.